The Suckless From Scratch Project

 user's job ;D

-yep, now you are alone for this part. mostly because there's so much to explain and so many options to configure. also, everything will be different for each hardware. unless you build a generic kernel of course, but it isn't the ideal of this project. i'll give you some advice though
+yep, now you are all alone for this part. mostly because there's so much to explain and so many options to configure. also, everything will be different for each different hardware- unless you build a generic kernel of course, but it isn't the ideal of the project. i'll give you some advice though:

-for the config you can look for some guides or just keep tweaking options until it works (how does that sound? very professional of course!), after messing for a while with it things will start making sense. that worked for me, now it's easier. also read the info of each option you change, so you can get an idea of what you are doing, you'll learn something, and well, generally it will just help.
+for the config you can look for some guides or just keep tweaking options until it works (how does that sound? very professional of course!), thing is, after messing for a while with it things will start to make more sense. that worked for me, now it's easier. also read the info of each option you change, so you can get an idea of what you are doing, you'll learn something, and well, generally it'll just help.

 i have some personal config files uploaded on my git so you can check it out if you want. they are insecure and very unlikely to work on your hardware though, since i made them specifically for my computer and my needs. btw, i use these patches: uncompressed.diff / O3-for-all-architectures, they are very neat.